Martin-Lacroix/NanoFEM/README.md

 # CGFEM-Nano

-Code developped for obtaining the advanced Master's degree in Nanotechnologies.
-The code is a continuous Galerkin finite element algorithm for linear elasticity with surface stress and surface stiffness theory, or non-linear saint Venant-Kirchhoff elasticity for large deformations.
-The doc folder contains a compilable documentation of the input parameters and variables.
+Code developped for obtaining the **advanced Master's degree in Nanotechnologies**.
+The code is a finite element algorithm for linear elasticity with surface stress and surface stiffness theory, or non-linear saint Venant-Kirchhoff elasticity for large deformations.
+The doc folder contains a compilable documentation of the input parameters.
 This code not standalone and requiers a mesh as input data, thus it must be coupled with a mesh generator such as Gmsh using an external function.

 ## Use